 After you have set out your goals, start identifying what you’ll need to achieve them.
 Some of the key factors you’ll need to consider are:

 An SEO project often requires specific tools that help you to complete your tasks.
-For example, an SEO tool like Moz Pro, SEMrush or Ahrefs will give you access to valuable data and insights that will inform your SEO strategy.
+For example, SEO tools like Moz Pro, SEMrush, Ahrefs or Sitechecker will give you access to valuable data and insights that will inform your SEO strategy.
 They also allow you to effectively measure your performance.
 Reporting is also very important to an SEO project, (especially when it comes to keeping clients happy), tools like Agency Analytics allow you to track your keywords, backlinks, technical SEO and more.

 Project management software will help you to ensure that managing your SEO project is seamless and straightforward.
 Tools like Teamwork allow you to easily manage a complex SEO project and break it down into actionable tasks.